Treatment in Dubai

 Some factors that increase the risk for cervical radiculopathy are;

-Medicinal treatments Powerful anti-inflammatory drugs, such as aspirin, ibuprofen, and naproxen, are often prescribed to cure the pain.
+Powerful anti-inflammatory drugs, such as aspirin, ibuprofen, and naproxen, are often prescribed to cure the pain.

 The most popular physical therapies that may be useful in treating cervical radiculopathy are gentle cervical traction, mobilization, exercises, and other modalities.

 If the nerve root is inflamed or compressed, steroids may be injected epidurally.
-In this process, an injection is carefully placed in the cervical spine’s epidural space to bring the medication flow on the affected nerve root and cause relief.
+In this process, an injection is carefully placed in the cervical spine’s epidural space to bring the medication flow to the affected nerve root and cause relief.

 When symptoms of cervical radiculopathy do not go away and persist for a long time, surgery may be offered.
 Surgery treats cervical radiculopathy by decompressing nerves in your neck.
-Depending on the factors such as symptoms and location of the involved nerve root, the following surgeries can be performed;
+Depending on the factors such as symptoms and the location of the involved nerve root, the following surgeries can be performed;

-He has received multiple prestigious awards for his research and contributions in developing a system for managing spinal infections.
+He has received multiple prestigious awards for his research and contributions to developing a system for managing spinal infections.
 He is also one of the very few surgeons worldwide trained in the use of robot-assisted surgeries.
 His patients’ reviews are the testimonials of his caring, confidential and discreet approach to them.